Quillwyrm/Spall-Lang/README.md

 As a stack-based language with postfix syntax and near-zero abstraction overhead, it was used in environments like early robotics, instrumentation, and NASA spacecraft.
 Forth inspired Spall’s focus on minimalism and linear execution.

-**`ASM`**, or Assembly, was the original spark.
-Spall was born from explorations of bytecode, intermediate representations (IR), and instruction streams, where simplicity, control, and direct intent are the core of expressive power.
+**`ASM`**, or Assembly, was the original spark; Spall was born from explorations of bytecode, intermediate representations (IR), and instruction streams, where simplicity, control, and direct intent are the core of expressive power.